SarShaheen/Evolution-Of-Air-Jordan/README.md

 The sign up section contains a form that collects users details and let's them sign up for a newsletter that will keep them up to date when the site is updated.

-It asks them to submit their full name and email address.
+It asks them to submit their name, email address and whether they want to be updated on upcoming releases, brand updates or both.